message/iata/ES.md

 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival.
 - This does not apply to:
 - passengers younger than 12 years;
-- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
+- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
 - passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia or South Africa;
 - residents of the United Kingdom arriving from the United Kingdom;
-- deadheading crew.
+- deadheading crew;
+- until 5 December 2021, passengers arriving from Jordan.
-4. Passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia or South Africa must have a negative COVID-19 rapid antigen test taken at most 48 hours before arrival; or
+4. Passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe must have a negative COVID-19 rapid antigen test taken at most 48 hours before arrival; or
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation.
 5. Residents of the United Kingdom arriving from the United Kingdom must have:
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or